Learn about the types of shares, how to set up a nanny share, how to find a family and a nanny, and the cost of a nanny share.

 Here are some more detailed steps on how to start a Nanny Share!

-How do I find a Nanny Share family?
+How do I interview a Nanny Share family?

 A Nanny Share match is more than your location and work schedule.
 It’s about finding the right fit based on parenting style and how people care for a household employee.
 There are many families on Nanny Lane also looking for a family to share a nanny with!
-Then, once you start meeting face-to-face families, use this list of questions to ask them (or yourselves) to see if you’ve found the right long-term fit.
+Then, once you start meeting families face-to-face, use this list of questions to ask them (or yourselves) to see if they’re the best family to partner with.

 Family Logistics to Consider: